 Nvidia GeForce RTX 2080 Ti: 4K gaming at 60fps or more, plus some exciting new tech.

 The RTX 2080 Ti is the culmination of decades of work from Nvidia, and it shows.
 The 2080 Ti comes with significant improvements to raw graphical horsepower over the GTX 1080 Ti card it nominally replaces, plus exclusive access to new technologies like real-time ray tracing (RTX) and deep learning super sampling (DLSS) that can improve the looks and performance of supported games.
-While few games support these features at launch, Nvidia is pushing hard to drive developer adoption and we should see dozens of titles include one or the other in the next few months - see our full RTX 2080 Ti review for more details!
+While few games support these features at launch, Nvidia is pushing hard to drive developer adoption and we should see dozens of titles include one or the other in 2019 - see our full RTX 2080 Ti review for more details!